 We turn the corner into November.
 It is amazing how much is still blooming and how many fruits are still available!
 Here is a quick autumn garden inventory.
 Lots of pictures of flowers, fruits, fall colors, and cute grandkids – plus an amazing bald-faced hornet’s nest that was revealed after the leaves had fallen!

 It is, at long last, the Spring Equinox.
 I love this time of year when each new bud is a discovery.

 Cornelian and Nanking cherries, forsythia, daffodils, nettles and purple deadnettles, the first dandelions…

-Earth Day!
-Such an opportunity to do something positive for our planet!
 Whether you recycle, upcycle, bicycle, reduce your footprint, make a footprint, go for a simple walk, plant a tree – so much we can do to celebrate Earth Day!
 My advice, if nothing else, plant a seed!
 Take care of our bees and they will help feed the world!

 A thank you to those who take time out of your busy schedules to read my crazy blog – and a few thoughts on the solstice, tracking the sun, full moons, new moons, supermoons, holidays, the New Year, and cavorting beneath full moons.
 Why not?
 Happy New Year!

 What do 3 dozen eggs, 3 bottles of honey, and a beautiful handcrafted dish have to do with garlic?
 Barter Fare!
 A new economy is emerging – one that is deeply connected to the earth, self-sufficiency, living simply – one that places more value on human connection than on the almighty dollar – one in which trust, friendship, and the trade of goods and skills can strengthen local communities.
 And hey, this stuff is just so cool!